Latest awards

 We are delighted to announce the results of our first hybrid research grants round of 2022.
 We invited predominantly fellowship and studentship applications to give as many new researchers as possible the opportunity to start or take the next step in their kidney research career.
 We also welcomed applications for research project and start-up awards to support researchers who required support to take their research idea forward.

-In this round we secured additional funding in the form of an extremely generous gift of £500,000 from the Thompson family, a partnership with Kidney Wales to support two PhD Studentships, and a partnership with Kidney Research Yorkshire to support two research projects.
+In this round we secured additional funding in the form of an extremely generous gift of £500,000 from the Thompson Family Charitable Trust, a partnership with Kidney Wales to support two PhD Studentships, and a partnership with Kidney Research Yorkshire to support two research projects.

 The themes were in line with the charity’s research strategy, and the allocation of funding continued our improved governance, through a two-stage application process, followed by scientific and lay peer review of full applications.